fangwei123456/spikingjelly/docs/source/clock_driven_en/2_encoding.rst

 .. image:: ../_static/tutorials/clock_driven/2_encoding/4.*
     :width: 100%

-Comparing the original grayscale image and the encoded pulse matrix, it can be found that the pulse matrix is very close to the contour of the original grayscale image, which shows the superiority of the Poisson encoder performance.
+Comparing the original grayscale image and the encoded spike matrix, it can be found that the spike matrix is very close to the contour of the original grayscale image, which shows the superiority of the Poisson encoder performance.

-Also encode the Lena grayscale image, simulate 512 time steps, superimpose the pulse matrix obtained in each step, and get the result of the superposition of steps 1, 128, 256, 384, and 512 and draw the picture:
+Also encode the Lena grayscale image, simulate 512 time steps, superimpose the spike matrix obtained in each step, and get the result of the superposition of steps 1, 128, 256, 384, and 512 and draw the picture:

 .. code-block:: python

-    # Simulate 512 time steps, superimpose the coded pulse matrix one by one to obtain the 1, 128, 256, 384, 512th superposition results and output
+    # Simulate 512 time steps, superimpose the coded spike matrix one by one to obtain the 1, 128, 256, 384, 512th superposition results and output
     superposition = torch.full((w, h), 0, dtype=torch.float)
     superposition_ = torch.full((5, w, h), 0, dtype=torch.float)
     T = 512